Stripe Payments

 To include a donation in your existing payment flow, adjust the payment amount to include the donation.

-For example, if you’re using Stripe Checkout, you can add a donation line item to the payment:
+For example, if you’re using Stripe Checkout, add a donation line item to the payment:

 # Add a donation to the payment amount